Bhushan8287/ConfigurableMLPipeline/README.md

 ## 📌 Notes

-* Built to showcase modular pipeline design with real-world applicability.
+* Built to showcase modular pipeline design.
 * Flask integration is **not** automated — this separation was intentional for flexibility and clarity.

 ---